david568303/shas-dream-oc-mt6768-a11/README.md

     Put the boot.img in kitchen and run patch.sh

     After that just flash the new boot signed image to your device

-All files mentioned here are provided in the important files folder.

 Aditional credits: